celestebasken/futureperfect/content/blog/first_r_post_on_cleaned_blog.md

 ## Welcome welcome!

 I actually made a blog with a pretty theme!
 Thanks to [J Pescador](https://github.com/jpescador/hugo-future-imperfect), who created this theme.
+This is actually my third try, since the first blog was forked from Crump Lab, the second was a different version of future imperfect and this is the third (and hopefully final) try!
 I created this during a [conservation data lab](https://rswaty.github.io/TheCDL/) (CDL) meeting.

 ## Trying out pictures